 Pharmacists encounter drug supply issues on a daily basis and they work hard to reduce the effects of these disruptions on their patients.
 They work with suppliers, prescribers and insurers to source affected medications, identify alternatives and counsel patients on changes to their medication therapy.
 However, they know that switching medications comes with increased health risks and anxiety for patients.

-CPhA is seeking a commitment from federal parties to implement a comprehensive action plan to ensure that Canada has a stable drug supply.
+CPhA is seeking a commitment to implement a comprehensive action plan to ensure that Canada has a stable drug supply.
 This plan should include:

 - Research into the causes and solutions of drug supply issues